Get a Job

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 Life after college graduation is not exactly going as planned for Will and Jillian who find themselves lost in a sea of increasingly strange jobs.
 But with help from their family, friends and coworkers they soon discover that the most important (and hilarious) adventures are the ones that we don't see coming.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Miles Teller's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure